TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 ```diff
 - By continuing to read this repo you agree to the following disclaimer -
 ```
-**Disclaimer:** The author of this repository provides the code and instructions for building a 0-10v PWM LED dimming controller and integrating it with Home Assistant for personal educational use only.
-The use of the controller and information provided in this repository is done at the user's own risk.
-The author shall not be held liable for any injury or damage arising from the use of this information or the controller built from it.
-The user is solely responsible for ensuring they have a proper understanding of electrical safety and the potential dangers of working with electrical circuits and components before proceeding with the build.
-The user must also ensure they have a proper understanding of the components and technology used in this project, and that they are properly qualified and trained to work with electrical circuits and components.
-The author cannot guarantee the suitability or reliability of the controller for any specific purpose or use.
-The user must also ensure that they comply with all local and national electrical safety regulations and codes.
+**Disclaimer:** The author of this repository assumes no liability for any damage or injury caused by following these instructions or using the finished product.
+Building and using this controller requires technical knowledge and experience with electrical circuits and components.
+If you are unsure about any aspect of this project, it is strongly recommended that you seek assistance from a knowledgeable individual or consult relevant resources before proceeding.
+The author does not guarantee the accuracy or reliability of the information provided and assumes no responsibility for any resulting damages or injuries.

 # 0-10v PWM LED Dimming Controller (includes Home Assistant Integration)